grudloff/Journal/README.md

    git clone https://github.com/yourusername/journal-webapp.git
    ```

-2. Install the required rependencies
+2. Install the required rependencies:

      a.
 Using pip.
 Navigate to the project directory and run:

       ```bash